 \subsection{Discussion}

-The proposed TPGNN aims to address two essential problems (i.e., computational consumption and over-smoothing) in learning high-order information for dynamic graphs, neglected in the previous works.
-The concept of our work relates to deep graph neural network \cite{li2019deepgcns,li2020deepergcn,li2021training}, which focuses on building a deep GNN model without imposing heavy computational consumption and leading to over-smoothing.
-In addition, some techniques in the line of beyond the message passing \cite{wijesinghe2021new,yang2022breaking} can also be applied to learn high-order information in graph datasets \cite{morris2019weisfeiler} via extending the Weisfeiler-Leman test.
-Nevertheless, none of these methods can be directly generalized on dynamic graphs, as conventional temporal graph algorithms generate subgraphs from a batch of chronological edges, where the number of edges is generally extremely tiny (e.g., 200 out of 157,474 interactions for TGN).
+The proposed TPGNN addresses two essential problems in learning high-order information for dynamic graphs: computational consumption and over-smoothing, which have been neglected in previous works.
+Our approach is related to the concept of deep graph neural networks \cite{li2019deepgcns,li2020deepergcn,li2021training}, which focuses on building deep GNN models while avoiding heavy computational consumption and over-smoothing.
+Furthermore, techniques in the line of beyond message passing \cite{wijesinghe2021new,yang2022breaking} can be applied to learn high-order information in graph datasets \cite{morris2019weisfeiler} by extending the Weisfeiler-Leman test.
+However, none of these methods can be directly generalized to dynamic graphs, as conventional temporal graph algorithms generate subgraphs from a batch of chronological edges, where the number of edges is typically very small (e.g., 200 out of 157,474 interactions for TGN \cite{rossi2020temporal}).

-In addition, we argue that existing algorithms for temporal graphs cannot solve these two limitations.
-To provide a deeper insight into our argument, here we compare our model with two SOTA methods, i.e., TGN and APAN.
-TGN is a typical model that aggregates messages layer by layer, which will impose a bottleneck for computational efficiency and fail to solve the potential over-smoothing.
-Compared with TGN, our model decomposes the update process and model depth to ensure the concurrent update, thus achieving fast training and inference, as shown in Figure \ref{fig:abl layer}(b)(c).
-APAN proposes to propagate messages from the anchor node to the mailboxes preserved in multi-hop neighborhoods, where messages from neighbors at different layers are miscellaneously mixed, which will lead to significant over-smoothing.
-Furthermore, owing to the size of the mailbox is limited, the APAN drops the oldest message when receiving new information, which makes the over-smoothing to be severer, as shown in Figure \ref{fig:abl layer ap}.
-Although the overview structure of the proposed TPGNN is resemble APAN, our model mitigates the over-smoothing by assigning layer-specific memory vectors that can only be updated by messages from the neighborhoods located at a certain layer, solving the two inherent limitations of APAN.
+In addition, we consider that existing algorithms for temporal graphs cannot solve these two limitations.
+To provide a deeper insight into our declaration, we compare our model with two methods, TGN \cite{rossi2020temporal} and APAN \cite{wang2021apan}.
+TGN aggregates messages layer by layer, which imposes a bottleneck for computational efficiency and fails to solve the potential over-smoothing.
+In contrast, our model achieves fast training and inference by decomposing the update process and model depth, as shown in Figure \ref{fig:abl layer}(b)(c).
+APAN propagates messages from the anchor node to the mailboxes preserved in multi-hop neighborhoods, where messages from neighbors at different layers are mixed, leading to significant over-smoothing.
+Moreover, APAN drops the oldest message when receiving new information, which exacerbates the over-smoothing, as shown in Figure \ref{fig:abl layer ap}.
+Although the overview structure of TPGNN is similar to APAN, our model mitigates the over-smoothing by assigning layer-specific memory vectors that can only be updated by messages from neighborhoods located at a certain layer, solving the two inherent limitations of APAN.